 - Yearn for intimacy: Anxiously attached people always want to be with their partner.
 They cannot accept the fact that partners can have a life of their own while being in a relationship.
 For example, if you plan a Saturday night with your friends, your partner might not be comfortable with it.
+Even if they let you go, they will constantly be texting or calling you.
+If you don’t respond immediately, they become agitated and distressed.
 They also do not have an idea of personal privacy and could be overbearing.

 - Have puzzled thoughts: An anxiously attached person tends to see things differently from that of an average person.
 For example, even when things are going on fine, they pick on minute errors, analyze them from different angles and conclude something negative.
+They could get easily overwhelmed by such panicked thoughts.
 Studies found out that people with anxious attachment tend to subscribe to more negative and less positive considerations (2).

 - Resort to manipulation: Anxiously attached people try to protect themselves from their imaginary pain.
 They may seem like being sacrificial in their attempts to be intimate with their partner.
 They might be unconsciously manipulating their partners to gauge if their partners are as interested as they are in the relationship.
 They might not be doing this intentionally but could just be their way to grab their partner’s attention and get a reaction from them.

 - Get jealous: They are upset if the partner pays any attention to somebody else.
-The fear that their partner might cheat keeps them on tenterhooks always.
+The dread that their partner might cheat keeps them on tenterhooks always.

 - Need constant reassurance: The fears and negative emotions make them crave for constant reassurance from the partner that they are being loved.
+If they do not receive reassurance, they become restless.
 Every now and then, they check on the partner’s behavior to measure their love.
 They constantly bombard the partner with questions such as “Do you love me?”, “Why don’t you say that often?” etc.

 Imagine living with a person who is like a constant shadow in your life.
 That will definitely have an impact on the relationship.